hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 // Specifies the credentials to revoke (the whole batch, or just a subset of it). message ProtoRevokeCredentials {
-  bytes previous_operation_hash = 1; // The hash of the operation that issued the batch. string credential_batch_id = 2; // The corresponding batch ID, as returned in IssueCredentialBatchResponse. repeated bytes credentials_to_revoke = 3; // The hashes of the credentials to revoke.
+  bytes previous_event_hash = 1; // The hash of the event that issued the batch. string credential_batch_id = 2; // The corresponding batch ID, as returned in IssueCredentialBatchResponse. repeated bytes credentials_to_revoke = 3; // The hashes of the credentials to revoke.
 If empty, the full batch is revoked.
 }